nickjj/dotfiles/README.md

 I'm using the Microsoft Terminal but if you're using something else then your terminal's colors won't get updated by this script because the script looks for strings that are in MS terminal's config, but it's not painful to change.

+*By the way, if you're using the Microsoft Terminal Preview edition you'll still need to do step 1 below because the path of your MS terminal config file will be different than the non-preview edition.*

 You'll want to adjust the `set-theme` script by doing this: